 Tuesday 23rd March I am in the Department for Education preparing for answering questions from in the House of Commons tomorrow, but I keep getting twinges in left side.
 I have never felt this before and decide to get it checked out.
 Meetings are postponed as I head off to A&E, the doctors and medical staff could not be more helpful and put me through a full MOT, running blood tests, an ECG and X-ray.
 They rule out heart, lung and other problems and I return to the office reassured to know that this is not serious.

-Wednesday 24th March At the Dispatch Box, I answer questions about childcare for working parents and encouraging more girls to consider careers in engineering.
+Wednesday 24th March At the Despatch Box, I answer questions about childcare for working parents and encouraging more girls to consider careers in engineering.
 I stay to sit in the gallery – socially distanced – and listen to the last Prime Minister’s Questions of the term before heading back to the Department to meet with school caterers, and discussing children’s services with the leading officials in Croydon and Cumbria.

 Thursday 25th March Up early for a 06:20 call to get an update on the overnight news before heading into a back to back series of radio and TV interviews for the “morning round”.
 My colleague Rt Hon Andrea Leadsom MP has been leading a report into how to improve and join up services for parents of children in the first two years of life.
 It is an important report and makes sensible recommendations such as digitising the “red book” health record for small children which I am glad to support.